Top Public Policy Issues Facing Governing Boards in 2023–2024:

 Real or perceived challenges to independent board governance, institutional autonomy, and academic freedom are likely to intensify as state lawmakers debate funding for diversity programs and what schools and colleges can teach about race, gender, and American history.
 Legislative sessions are well underway in the states, and 2024 may see consideration of several bills that would intrude upon academic freedom and institutional autonomy.
 Members of Congress have also become active.
 It’s not unusual for members of both political parties to regard higher education with dismay or skepticism.
 But this time it’s different and well beyond what has been witnessed thus far.

-Updated March 18, 2024.
+Updated September 3, 2024.

 Diversity, Equity, and Inclusion

 While issues around efforts to promote diversity, equity, and inclusion (DEI) have faced challenges at the federal level, including in front of the Supreme Court, the majority of challenges have come from the states.
-Prior to the recent legislative activity at the state level, media reports documented how colleges and universities were adopting DEI programing at a quick pace.
+Prior to the recent legislative activity at the state level, media reports documented how colleges and universities were adopting DEI programming at a quick pace.

-Implications of Congressional Hearings on Antisemitism
+Implications of Congressional Hearings on Antisemitism and Campus Unrest over the War in Gaza

 In fall 2023, three Republican-led congressional committees held hearings on antisemitism: the House Ways and Means Committee and the House Judiciary Committee in November, and most notably, the House Education and the Workforce Committee in December.